jiyoungyang1/scholarsquill/README.md

 ---

-**ScholarSquill Kiro** - Transforming academic research through intelligent document processing.
+**ScholarSquill** - Transforming academic research through intelligent document processing.

 *Note: This is an active development project.
 Core features are functional, but metadata extraction and citation mapping capabilities are being enhanced.
 Contributions and feedback are welcome as we work toward a stable release.*